 As a proof-of-concept, we have developed Australia’s first national system dynamics model of chronic disease burden.
 This is a what-if tool that, when complete, will enable users to simulate policy outcomes before they are implemented in the real world.

-The model computes Disability-Adjusted Life Years (DALYs)*, healthcare costs and productivity costs by six key risk factors – tobacco, harmful alcohol consumption, physical inactivity, high BMI, overall dietary risk and high blood pressure.
+The model computes Disability-Adjusted Life Years (DALYs; a summary measure that measures the years of healthy life lost from death and illness), healthcare costs and productivity costs by six key risk factors – tobacco, harmful alcohol consumption, physical inactivity, high BMI, overall dietary risk and high blood pressure.

 It requires further development before it can be used as a decision-support for specific policy interventions.
 When it is finished, it will demonstrate how different risk factors interact with each other, and the impact of a range of interventions on both risk factor prevalence and health and economic burden.